-The problem with who gets the family pets in a divorce was highlighted a few years ago.
-A couple with three dogs, two cats, and a rabbit got divorced.
-The animals, according to Texas law, were just pieces of property owned jointly by the couple.
-Since Texas is a community property state, the animals were divided between the couple just like all of their other property.
-The dogs were given to the wife and the cats to the husband.
+Several years ago, a couple with three dogs, two cats, and a rabbit filed for divorce.
+According to Texas law, the animals were pieces of property owned jointly by the couple, and since Texas is a community property state, the animals were divided between the couple just like all other assets in the marital estate; the dogs were given to the wife and the cats to the husband.
 The rabbit died during the divorce proceedings.
-The wife dug in her heels and refused to turn the cats over to her ex-husband.
-On seven different occasions, she showed up in court and told the judge that the cats had run away.
-Ultimately, she was caught hiding the cats and was sentenced to 30 days in jail for contempt of court.
-She also was forced to turn the cats over to her ex.
+When it came time for the animals to move to their respective homes, the wife refused to turn the cats over to her ex-husband.
+On seven different occasions, she appeared in court and told the judge the cats ran away.
+The court then discovered she had been hiding the cats, sentenced her to 30 days in jail for contempt of court, and forced her to turn the cats over to her ex.

 What Happens to Pets in a Texas Divorce?